nicesapien-too/SketchCord/README.md

 First, before we get started, Let me tell you the basic setup.
 First you will need to add a `content-type` header with `application/json` value.
 Then you will have to write json in Request body to specify your message.
+Make sure to send a POST request only.
 Here are the available body params(all should be declared as strings in json):

 | Name        | Value       | Required    |